 After returning to Spain, Niño made preparations to explore the Indies independently, looking for gold and pearls.
-Empowered by the Council of Castile to seek out new countries, avoiding those already found by Columbus, he committed to give 20% of his profits to the Spanish Crown.
-In the company of brothers Luis and Cristóbal de la Guerra, respectively a rich merchant and a pilot, he left San Lucas in May 1499, and, after twenty-three days, they arrived at Maracapana.
+Empowered by the Council of Castile to seek out new countries and avoid those already found by Columbus, he committed to giving 20% of his profits to the Spanish Crown.
+In the company of brothers Luis and Cristóbal de la Guerra, a rich merchant and a pilot, he left San Lucas in May 1499, and after twenty-three days, they arrived at Maracapana.

-Visiting the islands of Isla Margarita, Coche, and Cubagua, they exchanged objects of little value for a large number of pearls before sailing up the coast to Punta Araya, where they discovered salt mines.
-After just two months they were back in Bayona, Spain, stocked with wealth.
+Visiting the islands of Isla Margarita, Coche, and Cubagua, they exchanged objects of little value for numerous pearls before sailing up the coast to Punta Araya, where they discovered salt mines.
+After just two months, they were back in Bayona, Spain, stocked with wealth.
 However, they were accused of cheating King Ferdinand II out of his portion of the spoils.
-Arrested, and with his property confiscated, Niño died before the conclusion of his trial.
+Arrested and with his property confiscated, Niño died before the conclusion of his trial.
 Pedro Alonso Niño died around 1505.
 There is a monument to Pedro Alonso Niño in the Convent of San Francisco in Moguer, Spain.
 In 1930, Niño was honored with one of the 33 dioramas at the American Negro Exposition in Chicago.